Election Administration: Voting Procedure

 - A single election day is typically used, rather than an election period

 - Higher election administration expenses

 Conclusion: many are accustomed to ballot box voting, are familiar with the procedure and it seems to be the most “secure”.
-However, it requires physical attendance which excludes those who, for whatever reason, cannot make it to the polling station on the single day set aside for the election.Request a quote >
+However, it requires physical attendance which excludes those who, for whatever reason, cannot make it to the polling station on the single day set aside for the election.Start now >

 Postal voting: timing Is everything